 voluntary retirement scheme of the Company is charged to the Profit and

 acquisition or construction of qualifying assets are capitalised as

 part of the cost of such assets.
 A qualifying asset is one that

 necessarily takes substantial period of time to get ready for its

 intended use.
-All other borrowing costs are charged to Profit and Loss account.
+All other borrowing costs are charged to the Profit and

 In respect of derivative contracts, premium paid, gains/losses on

 settlement and losses on restatement are recognised in the Profit and

-construction of fixed assets, in which case, they are adjusted to the
+construction of Fixed Assets, in which case, they are adjusted to the

 carrying cost of such assets.